RobEin/ANTLR4-parser-for-Python-3.12/port_Dart/README.md

 ### Dart port

-This Dart target cannot be used with ANTLR 4.13.2 at this time (Sept.
+This Dart port cannot be used with ANTLR 4.13.2 at this time (Sept.
 2024).
 The necessary Dart [runtime modification](https://github.com/antlr/antlr4/pull/4646) is awaiting for a review.
 It will probably be merged in the next ANTLR4 version.
 In the meantime, anyone who needs it can modify their local runtime based on [this](https://github.com/antlr/antlr4/pull/4646/commits/72a760f13d29fa95c0dde22137c6e025795b6498).